MicrosoftEdge/WebView2Feedback/specs/IsSmartScreenRequired.md

   /// is false for all CoreWebView2s in the associated CoreWebView2Environment, then SmartScreen is disabled.
   /// When it is changed, the change will be applied to all WebViews using the
   /// same CoreWebView2Environment on the next navigation or download.
-  /// The default value for `IsSmartScreenRequired` is true if SmartScreen is enabled when the CoreWebView2
+  /// The default value for `IsSmartScreenRequired` is true.
+When a new WebView is created, the SmartScreen
-  /// is created and false if SmartScreen is disabled when the CoreWebView2 is created.
-The value doesn't change
-  /// if SmartScreen is enabled or disabled later.
+  /// state under the same CoreWebView2Environment will be reset to true.
   [propget] HRESULT IsSmartScreenRequired([out, retval] BOOL* value);

   /// Sets whether this webview2 instance needs SmartScreen protection for its content.